Bob Weiss

-Robert William Weiss (born May 7, 1942) is an American professional basketball coach and former player.
+Robert William Weiss (born May 7, 1942) is an American former professional basketball player and coach.

+Early life and education

+Weiss was born on May 7, 1942, in Easton, Pennsylvania.
+He played high school basketball at Athens Area High School in Athens, Pennsylvania.

-College career
+College career and statistics

-Weiss played college basketball at Penn State University from 1963 to 1965 and averaged 16.3 points per game during his senior season.
+Weiss played college basketball at Penn State University from 1963 to 1965, where he averaged 16.3 points per game during his senior season.